drinkbird/drinkbird.github.io/_posts/blog/2026-06-09-man-mission-me.md

 I have had the recognition.
 I have also had the quarter where the project shipped and the team did not survive it, and I know now which of those I would trade away to keep the other.
 The team accomplishes the mission.
 My job is to serve the team.
 Everything I want for myself sits behind both of those, and the day I put it in front, I should expect to be told, gently or otherwise, that I have stopped doing the job.

 Man, mission, me.
-The order is not a slogan.
-It is the job description.
+The order is not a slogan but the actual job description.

 Take care, Tasos.